| Individual Educational Activity Approval Process

 If you would like to offer a holistic continuing nursing education (CNE) program for contact hours for nurses, applying through AHNA's Education Approver Committee (EAC) is one way to assure the program meets professional standards for CNE.

-In AHNA's endeavor to expand educational opportunities, its Education Approver Committee (EAC) has streamlined the application process for approval of CNE activities based on ANCC criteria for educational design.
+In AHNA's endeavor to expand educational opportunities, its Education Approver Committee (EAC) has developed the application process for approval of CNE activities based on ANCC criteria for educational design.

 Benefits of AHNA approval of your CNE activity include: